 Karen G. Empaynado, Corporate Secretary.
 Atty.
 Empaynado, graduated from the University of the Philippines - Diliman with a degree in Bachelor of Science in Business Economics in 2009.
 She received her Juris Doctor from the Ateneo de Manila Law School in 2016.
-She previously worked as an Associate for Picazo Buyco Tan Fider and Santos Law and as an Assistant Manager in Legal Corporate Banking Group of BDO Unibank, Inc. Atty.
-Empaynado is currently as an In-House Lawyer for Prime Asset Ventures, Inc.
+She previously worked as an Associate for Picazo Buyco Tan Fider and Santos Law and as an Assistant Manager in Legal Corporate Banking Group of BDO Unibank, Inc.

 Nielson G. Pangan, Compliance Officer.
 Atty.
 Niel Pangan, graduated from New Era University with a degree in Bachelor of Science in Business Administration in 2008.
 He received his Juris Doctor from the University of the Philippines in 2013, ranking 1st, with the highest grade overall in the 2013 Bar Examinations.
 He obtained his Masters of Law in International Business Law and International Dispute Resolution from Queen Mary University of London.
 He joined the Migallos and Luna Law Offices in 2013.
 From 2014 to 2016, he worked as an Associate Solicitor with the Office of the Solicitor General.
 He also worked as a Senior Legislative Officer for the Office of Senator Angara from 2017 to 2018.
 In 2019, he joined Tolosa Javier Law as a Senior Associate.
 Atty.
 Pangan also served as Senior Legal Counsel in Huawei Technologies Philippines, Inc. and as Regulatory and Legal Counsel of Coins.ph.
-He currently serves as Legal Counsel for Prime Asset Ventures, Inc. and Primewater Infrastructure Corp.
+He currently serves as Deputy General Counsel for Prime Asset Ventures, Inc. and Primewater Infrastructure Corp.